Shyp/rickover/README.md

 This looks in the queued_jobs table first, then the archived_jobs table, and returns whatever it finds.
 Note the fields in these tables don't match up 100%.

 ### Server Authentication

-By default the server uses a shared secret for authentication.
+By default, the server uses an in-memory secret for authentication.
 Call [`server.AddUser`][add-user] to add an authenticated user and password for the [DefaultServer][default-server].